theangryangel/elite-dangerous-path-finder/README.md

 I've included my own pre-calculated data.
 If for some reason you want to alter/update/edit, then follow the below.

-Be aware this can take 30+ minutes, depending on the spec of your machine.
-It is not yet possible to distribute this to multiple machines.
+Be aware this can take some time, depending on the spec of your machine.
+It is not yet possible to distribute this to multiple machines, although as the dataset increases I will investigate this.

-On my Core i7 late 2013 Macbook Pro this takes around 16 minutes.
-As more features are added this will take longer.
+On my late 2013 Macbook Pro this takes around 16 minutes.

-  - `python fetch.py` to get a list of stars from [Elite Dangerous Star Coordinator](http://edstarcoordinator.com/).
+  - `python fetch.py` to get a list of systems from [Elite Dangerous Star Coordinator](http://edstarcoordinator.com/).
 Be kind.
 Don't do this too often. response.json contains a cached response.
-  - `python graph_pool.py` to rebuild graph_pool.xml.gz.
+  - `python graph_pool.py` to rebuild graph_pool.xml.gz from a cached
+	response.json.
 This will contain a precalculated graph of stars and feasible jumps.
-This currently assumes several things and needs to be investigated as to whether or not things like jumps with systems in the way need to be removed.
-	It pre-calculates all possible jumps using multiple python processes.

 ## Interogating the data - via web interface
   - `python web.py` and then open http://localhost:3000/